mongodb-appeng/taskit/README.md

 1. Introduce a recurring task
 1. Create alerts for tasks that are coming due
 1. Create a search bar to filter tasks
-1. Cupport custom images for tasks
+1. Support custom images for tasks

 ## Getting involved